Chalet: Definition and origin

+The Grand Chalet

+The largest and grandest historic chalet in Switzerland is the Grand Chalet in Rossinière.
+The chalet is considered one of the largest wooden houses in the Alps.
+The Grand Chalet was built between 1752 and 1756 for Jean-David Henchoz (1712–1758), known as the Cheese Baron.
+The chalet became famous as the last residence of the painter Balthus.

 Modern international usage

 With the emergence of the Alpine travel business, chalets were transformed into holiday homes used by ski and hiking enthusiasts.
 Over the years, the term 'chalet' changed to be applied generally to holiday homes, whether built in a strictly Alpine style or not.
 In Quebec French, any summer or holiday dwelling, especially near a ski hill, is called a chalet whether or not it is built in the style of a Swiss chalet; English-speaking Quebecers have adopted the term as well.

 Nowadays, in North America and elsewhere in the world, the use of the word chalet can refer to more than just a mountain location.
 The term chalet is even used to describe resort-like homes or residential properties located by the beach.
 For example, in Lebanon a chalet usually refers to holiday homes at one of the six Lebanese ski resorts, but the term can also refer to a beach cabin at seaside resorts.
 In North American ski areas, the word chalet is also used to describe buildings that house cafeterias and other services provided to the tourist, even though they may not resemble a traditional Alpine chalet.
 In the United States, Alpine ski chalets are gaining popularity in Colorado and the Rocky Mountain region during winter months.
 Most ski chalets are privately owned vacation homes that owners visit two to three times per year and rent out the remaining time.
 Owners of these ski chalets often hire property management companies to manage and rent their property.

 In the Levant, Egypt, and Kuwait and in the Italian region of Marche, chalets refer to beach houses, rather than mountainside homes, and built in any style of architecture.

 In Britain, the word chalet was used for basic sleeping accommodation at holiday camps built around the mid-20th century.

+The 'chalet' ski holiday was popularised by the British in the 1980s, led by companies such as Ski West, John Morgan and Supertravel.
+Bladon Lines were the leading 'chalet company' but a combination of Brexit and the pandemic has resulted in few chalets still being offered to British skiers.